ErickAlencar09/ErickAlencar09/README.md

 ## Hi there i'm Erick

-💻- I'm currently a full stack developer with back end focus 🚀- I work with .Net core, razor pages, Blazor WebAssembly and .net Framework 🌱- Currently improving Javascript and i want to learn python as personal projects.
+💻- I'm currently a full stack developer with back end focus 🚀- I work with .Net core, razor pages, C# and .net Framework 🌱- Currently improving Javascript and learning Java as a personal project.

 <div>
   <a href="https://github.com/ErickAlencar09" />